httpwg/http-extensions/draft-ietf-httpbis-bcp56bis.md

 * Using Content-Security-Policy {{?CSP=W3C.WD-CSP3-20160913}} to constrain the capabilities of active content (i.e., that which can execute scripts, such as HTML {{HTML}} and PDF), thereby mitigating XSS attacks.
 * Using Referrer-Policy {{?REFERRER-POLICY=W3C.CR-referrer-policy-20170126}} to prevent sensitive data in URLs from being leaked in the Referer request header field.
 * Using the 'HttpOnly' flag on Cookies to ensure that cookies are not exposed to browser scripting languages {{COOKIES}}.
-* Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the path of the communication, they can use this capability to recover that information.
+* Avoiding use of compression on any sensitive information (e.g., authentication tokens, passwords), as the scripting environment offered by Web browsers allows an attacker to repeatedly probe the compression space; if the attacker has access to the network path of the communication, they can use this capability to recover that information.

 Depending on how they are intended to be deployed, specifications for applications using HTTP might require the use of these mechanisms in specific ways or might merely point them out in Security Considerations.